hxwang/TweetCrawler/app/README.md

 ## APP

-- materials used in applying APP in sina weibo
+- *.fig materials used in applying APP in sina weibo